 Frequently Asked Questions

-The seven key criteria are cohesion, coherence, informativity, intentionality, acceptability, situationality, and intertextuality.
+Key terms include textuality, cohesion, coherence, informativity, intentionality, acceptability, situationality, intertextuality, and discourse analysis.

-What is the difference between cohesion and coherence?
+How does the author define the relationship between cohesion and coherence?